Hypergraph min-cuts from quantum entropies: Proof of Theorem using random tensor network states

 \begin{proof}[Proof of \cref{thm:main}] We only need to show that $\Chyper n \subseteq \Cstab n$.
-Since $\Cstab n$ is a closed cone, it suffices to show that for any $\delta>0$ and any hypergraph with integral edge weights, terminal set~$T=[n]$, and min-cut function~$m$, there exists a number~$c>0$ and a stabilizer state $\Psi$ on an $n$-partite Hilbert space such that
+Since $\Cstab n$ is a closed cone, it suffices to show that for any $\delta>0$ and any hypergraph with integral hyperedge weights, terminal set~$T=[n]$, and min-cut function~$m$, there exists a number~$c>0$ and a stabilizer state $\Psi$ on an $n$-partite Hilbert space such that

 for all~$A \subseteq T$.
 This follows from \cref{lem:concentration} if we use the set of stabilizer states as the 2-design and choose~$D$ to be sufficiently large.
-Indeed, if each~$\phi_x$ is a stabilizer state then so is $\Psi$. \end{proof}
+Indeed, if each~$\phi_x$ is a stabilizer state then so is $\Psi$, as discussed above. \end{proof}